dunglas/mercure/README.md

 * The subscriber needs a valid JWT only if `ALLOW_ANONYMOUS` is set to `0` (default), or to subscribe to private updates, in this case the JWT **must** have a property named `subscribe` and containing an array of targets ([example](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXJjdXJlIjp7InN1YnNjcmliZSI6W119fQ.s-6MlTvJ6vpsZ7ftmz3dvWpZznRxnxI0KlrZOHVo8Qc))

 For both the `publish` and `subscribe` properties, the array can be empty to publish only public updates, or set it to `["*"]` to allow accessing to all targets.

+#### Browser Issues

+If subscribing to the `EventSource` in the browser doesn't work (the browser instantly disconnects from the stream or complains about CORS policy on receiving an event), check that you've set a proper value for `CORS_ALLOWED_ORIGINS` on running Mercure.
+It's fine to use `CORS_ALLOWED_ORIGINS=*` for your local development.

 #### URI Template and Topics